bttnns/heic2jpg/README.md

 Dead simple heic to jpg conversion docker image.

 # How to use
-docker run -v <path to heic images>:/imgs btannous/heic2jpg
+`docker run -v <path to heic images>:/imgs btannous/heic2jpg`

-## Special thanks to
+## Special thanks for tifig
 Thank you to monostream for the awesome tool!

 Check it out here: [https://github.com/monostream/tifig](https://github.com/monostream/tifig)